AlexanderSokolkin/English_edu/README.md

 4 - She isn't writing a letter to her grandmother.
 She is writing for her aunt.
 5 - We aren't driving a new car.
 We are driving a used car.
 6 - I'm not eating fish for dinner.
 I am eating steak.
-7 - She is not watching sport on TV.
+7 - She is not watching sports on TV.
 She is watching a film.
 8 - The tourists aren't speaking Chinese.
-The are speaking Japanese.
+They are speaking Japanese.
-9 - He aren't smoking a cigarette.
+9 - He isn't smoking a cigarette.
 He is smoking a pipe.
 10 - She is not washing the windows.
 She is washing her clothes.
 11 - They are not listening to classical music.
 The are listening to rock music.
 12 - We are not going to Hawaii for our holiday.
 We are going to Mexico.